vercel/swr/README.md

 useSWR(['/api/data', token], fetchWithToken)
 ```

-It solves the problem.
-The identifier of this request is now the combination of both values.
+This solves the problem.
+The identifier of the request is now the combination of both values.
 SWR **shallowly** compares
 the arguments on every render, and triggers the validation if any of them has changed.

 ### Manually Revalidate